Not what you want?

 In Japanese, this can be the personal name Yoshi or Yoshii.

-This single-character means diligence or "sense of duty" in Chinese and Korean (also understood in Japanese but not commonly-seen as a stand-alone Kanji).
+勤 is a single character that means diligence or “sense of duty” in Chinese and Korean (also understood in Japanese but not commonly seen as a stand-alone Kanji).

 As a single character on a wall scroll, this will only be seen with this meaning.
 However, it can also mean industrious, hardworking, frequent, regular, constant, energy, zeal, fortitude, or virility.